StoneT2000/BC19/README.md

 SIGNAL TO CASTLE THE DESTRUCTION OF A CASTLE (We sort of do, we jsut need a better way to uniquely hash a castle location in a maximum 64x64 map into a number between )

 Improve the way pilgrims decide on where to build churches.
 Sometimes they just go to enenemy fuel locations

+Improve the defence of our own churches.
+We build them and they auto build 2 more prophets.
+How can this be improved?
+How do we know when to better defend it.